-Footprint.
-The sum area of all ground gross floor areas, inclusive of covered parking and other enclosed spaces.
+Building Footprint. the area of land occupied by a building, defined by the outer edge of its foundation and exterior walls inclusive of covered parking and other enclosed spaces.
 Cantilevered elements that do not touch the ground, such as bay windows, do not contribute to the calculation of footprint area provided they do not protrude more than 3 ft. from the face of the building.
+Unenclosed porches less than 8ft deep do not contribute to the calculation of the building footprint.